xiaolipig/MMPFP/README.md

 Alternatively, you can download and use our pre-configured Docker image for an easy setup.
 To download the image, please visit the following [here](https://pan.baidu.com/s/1XCvvOIWuTv3TpxxnpM0KaA?pwd=yeu7) (code is yeu7).and follow the instructions for downloading the Docker image to your local machine.

+Environment Compatibility Notice:
+The Docker image encapsulates our extensive refactoring work (PyTorch→MindSpore) for maximum portability.
+Current version guarantees stability on NVIDIA GPUs.
+For Ascend 910B deployment:
+• Immediate use requires manual CANN 6.0.0 configuration via conda
+• Optimized Ascend image will be released in subsequent versions Contact us prior to any secondary development or commercial application.